x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 copies of the original foreign registry entry.

-While initially unclear how these can be obtained we found out just this week that the process is called an Apostille which exists by decree from a 1961 Den Haag convention.
+While initially unclear how these can be obtained we found out just this week that the process is called an apostille which exists by decree from a 1961 Den Haag convention.
 For apostilles again, there exists a large number of service providers many of which offer online interfaces allowing you to click the required apostille service